What many seem to forget is, that it is an ART form.

 Bi 美 (beauty) Shin and Zen are considered beauty.
 But aside from that we strives for grace and elegance in everything we do.

-The goal in Kyudo is not to be the best archer, but to better ourselves.
+The goal in Kyudo is not to be the best archer, but to better oneself

-The purpose of Iaido was to slay an opponent with one stroke of the sword immediately after unsheathing it.
+NihonTo (Japanese sword) was and still is one of the country Symbol.
+The purpose of Iaido was to slay an opponent with one strike immediately once the sword is drawn.

 Today, it is practiced in Kata form.
 The iaitō is usually custom made according to the weight and size of the student.
 The blade lacks a sharp edge for the student's safety,